 Graduate student teaching responsibilities are categorized into the following four appointment levels.

-The Office of the Vice Provost for Graduate Education establishes a minimum salary rate for each of these levels.
+Stanford University establishes annually a minimum salary rate for each of these levels.
 (Mentor Teaching Affiliate and Graduate Teaching Affiliate positions have the same minimum salary.)

 Note: No student may be appointed to any of the following positions for a course in which the student is simultaneously enrolled.

 Assists a faculty member who has primary responsibility for a course.
 Duties vary but do not include classroom teaching.
 Duties may include: